jool2102/weatherProject/README.md

 After some extra work I managed to connect the raspberry to PowerBi visualization through a stream.
 Wish I saved a screenshot of it, but did not, and have since then removed that stream after trying new stuff.

 Next step was to somehow store all this incoming data, and for that CosmosDB sounded like the most interesting alternative.
+Here I was stuck for a while since the data did not seem to enter the DB even though I saw requests, after some research it became clear that message routing from the IOT hub was the best way and scrap the stream.

+Now the messages are appearing and being stored in the container.
+Now just one easy step left, pushing the data to Power BI for visualization.
+Or so I thought.
+I'm currently stuck at this part since my temperature data is being encoded in base64 and have not been able to resolve this as of yet.
+(I have added some screenshots in a folder that shows my progress)

+Moving on to the API point of view a simple python application is used to fetch data from openweather API to the same cosmosDB that stores my raspberry data.
+This was a more straight forward task since the database was set up from working with the raspberry and no base64 in the way.